Axel-Jacobsen/mmmbacktest/README.md

 This is a backtest server for Manifold Markets.
 It aims to match the original api endpoints, as defined [here](https://docs.manifold.markets/api), except with the backtest data.

+## TODOs

+[warp](https://docs.rs/warp/latest/warp/) is really really good.
+The server stuff is dead easy.
+So all the work will be pulling data from the backtest data, filtering it to the [api specs](https://docs.manifold.markets/api), and returning it.
+I can add some stuff to simulate the markets over time to test bots that are time-sensitive.
+Also, adding a cli arg to download / update the backtest data would be good.
+But, you should also be able to call this from code, not just the cli, to make backtesting easy for bots.

 ## How to use

 tbd ;)